lawrennd/snippets/_information-game/includes/entropy-time.md

 $$\frac{\text{d}S}{\text{d}t} = c \quad \text{(constant entropy production)}$$

 * 1 unit of $t$ = $c$ nats of entropy produced
-* Unique reparametrisation (up to affine shift) with this property
-* External clock forbidden by isolation — entropy provides the clock
-* Finite entropy-time interval replaces infinite affine-time approach }

-\subsection{Entropy Time is Axiomatically Distinguished}
+}

 \notes{The entropy time parametrisation is axiomatically distinguished in the sense of the inaccessible game: it is uniquely identifiable from within the game's axioms, without introducing any additional external choice.
 Information isolation forbids a background Newtonian time, a temperature scale, spatial coordinates, or a Hamiltonian.
 Entropy time requires none of these — it is defined purely by the constrained information dynamics and the BFL/Parzygnat information-loss functionals.

 Crucially, the game does not assume an external time and then derive that entropy increases monotonically.
 Instead, it singles out a preferred parametrisation of the information flow in which the irreversible (dissipative) sector is uniformised.
 This is Jaynes's programme taken to its logical conclusion [@Jaynes-information57a,@Jaynes-minimum80]: take the conservation law exact, let the dynamics emerge, and measure progress by the entropy produced.}

-\slidesincremental{
+\slides{
-* No external clock, temperature, or Hamiltonian needed
+* No external clock, temperature, or Hamiltonian
-* Axiomatically distinguished: uniquely specifiable from within the game
-* Uniformises the irreversible (dissipative) sector
-* Resolves the boundary degeneration of natural-parameter flow
-* *Progress measured by entropy produced, not by an external tick* }
+* Progress measured by entropy produced
+}

 \endif